-10 What is the Estate of the Royal Liver Sub-Fund and what is it used for?
+10 What was the estate of the Royal Liver Sub-Fund and what was it used for?

-The estate of the Royal Liver Sub-Fund is the amount by which the assets of the Royal Liver Sub-Fund are greater than the amounts already promised to policyholders by way of guaranteed benefits.
+The estate of the Royal Liver Sub-Fund was the amount by which the assets of the Royal Liver Sub-Fund were greater than the amounts already promised to policyholders by way of guaranteed benefits.